Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/backend-workers.rst

 Backend workers are used to process asynchronous tasks.
 Currently it is used for:

-* Asynchronous actions like sending tracker notifications or `importing Jira issues <tracker-import-from-jira>`_
+* Asynchronous actions like sending tracker notifications or :ref:`importing Jira issues <tracker-import-from-jira>`
 * :ref:`Monitoring with Prometheus<admin_monitoring_with_prometheus>`

 It's based on a notification queue managed by Redis and a worker that will process the the queue as soon as it's pushed.